2020 Official Rules Bass Pro Shops Open Series

 b.
 Mandatory meeting: The pre-tournament Safety and Rules meeting is mandatory for all competitors and will begin at 7pm the day prior to the event.
 Failure to attend will result in the forfeiture of entry fees and disqualification for the event.
 Exceptions: Those anglers holding a Freedom Pass (See below).

 c.
-ABA Freedom Pass: Anglers holding a Freedom Pass that cannot attend tournament registration and/or briefing must have someone represent them, or must call the Tournament Director before 4:00pm local time the day of registration.
+ABA Freedom Pass: Anglers holding a Freedom Pass that cannot attend tournament registration and/or briefing must have someone represent them or must call the Tournament Director before 4:00pm local time the day of registration.
 It is the angler’s responsibility to contact the Tournament Director, or have someone represent them at the on-site registration, tournament briefing and partner pairings.
 Failure to call or have a representative will result in the angler’s name being withdrawn from competition and forfeiture of entry fee.
 A Freedom Pass may be purchased prior to the event or on site for $25 annually (Freedom Pass covers event from January – December of the calendar year purchased).

-8. SAFETY: Safety is paramount, and anglers must recognize that; fishing from an open boat in itself is inherently dangerous, and as a result American Bass Anglers seeks to limit those hazards with reasonable safety rules.
+8. SAFETY: Safety is paramount, and anglers must recognize that; fishing from an open boat is inherently dangerous, and as a result American Bass Anglers seeks to limit those hazards with reasonable safety rules.

 a.
 Safe boat conduct and speed limits must be observed always by competitors.
-During official practice and competition, competitors must wear a US Coast Guard-approved chest-type life preserver and must be worn at all times while the combustion engine is in gear.
+During official practice and competition, competitors must wear a US Coast Guard-approved chest-type life preserver and must always be worn while the combustion engine is in gear.
 This life preserver must also be strapped, snapped or zippered securely and maintained in that condition until the combustion engine is no longer in gear.
 Violation of this rule shall be reason for disqualification.
 “Fanny Pack” preservers are not allowed.
 In the event a boat is being towed, all anglers in the towed boat must wear a life preserver.

 b.
 Tournament officials may delay, shorten, restrict tournament waters or cancel the start of an official tournament day because of bad weather or other factors that would endanger the safety of the competitors.